cybozu-go/neco/docs/artifacts.md

 does not get included in artifacts files by `generate-artifacts`.
 So if you want to use such a component, include it manually.
-Though you can edit `artifacts.go` in this case, you must not merge it into the main branch anyway, because that component does not get included in `artifacts_release.go` and CI on `release` branch will fail.
+Though you can edit `artifacts.go` in this case, you must not merge it into the main branch because prerelease version is unstable and may not be compatible with other the associated regular versions.
 Instead, after you confirm that neco can accept a component of x.y.z-\<prerelease\>, release the component as x.y.z and include it in artifacts files by `generate-artifacts`.